thehimel/django-multi-user-types/README.md

 The account folder is downloaded from the template directory of allauth github repository.

 ## Important Note
+In the database, you must rename the site to include your site_name in emails.
 You must change the default email_confirmation_subject.
 Changing a little bit will be enough.
 Otherwise it will add [example.com] in the subject.

 'src\templates\account\email\email_confirmation_subject.txt'